Criminology: Cultural

 Cultural criminology views crime and its control within the context of culture.
 Ferrell believes criminologists can examine the actions of criminals, control agents, media producers, and others to construct the meaning of crime.
 He discusses these actions as a means to show the dominant role of culture.
-Kane adds that cultural criminology has three tropes; village, city street, and media, in which males can be geographically influenced by society's views on what is broadcast and accepted as right or wrong.
+Kane adds that cultural criminology has three tropes: village, city street, and media, in which males can be geographically influenced by society's views on what is broadcast and accepted as right or wrong.
 The village is where one engages in available social activities.
-Linking the history of an individual to a location can help determine social dynamics.
+Linking an individual's history to a location can help determine social dynamics.
 The city street involves positioning oneself in the cultural area.
-This is full of those affected by poverty, poor health and crime, and large buildings that impact the city but not neighborhoods.
+This is full of those affected by poverty, poor health, and crime, and large buildings that impact the city but not the neighborhoods.
 Mass media gives an all-around account of the environment and the possible other subcultures that could exist beyond a specific geographical area.

 It was later that Naegler and Salman introduced feminist theory to cultural criminology and discussed masculinity and femininity, sexual attraction and sexuality, and intersectional themes.
 Naegler and Salman believed that Ferrell's mold was limited and that they could add to the understanding of cultural criminology by studying women and those who do not fit Ferrell's mold.
 Hayward would later add that not only feminist theory, but green theory as well, played a role in the cultural criminology theory through the lens of adrenaline, the soft city, the transgressive subject, and the attentive gaze.
 The adrenaline lens deals with rational choice and what causes a person to have their own terms of availability, opportunity, and low levels of social control.
 The soft city lens deals with reality outside of the city and the imaginary sense of reality: the world where transgression occurs, where rigidity is slanted, and where rules are bent.
 The transgressive subject refers to a person who is attracted to rule-breaking and is attempting to be themselves in a world where everyone is against them.
 The attentive gaze is when someone, mainly an ethnographer, is immersed into the culture and interested in lifestyle(s) and the symbolic, aesthetic, and visual aspects.
-When examined, they are left with the knowledge that they are not all the same, but come to a settlement of living together in the same space.
-Through it all, sociological perspective on cultural criminology theory attempts to understand how the environment an individual is in determines their criminal behavior.
+When examined, they are left with the knowledge that they are not all the same, but they come to a settlement to live together in the same space.
+Through it all, the sociological perspective on cultural criminology theory attempts to understand how the environment an individual is in determines their criminal behavior.